m-uh/CS361-Microservice/README.md

 To receive the data from the microservice, it will be sent back over through the Socket Pipeline in JSON format.

+# How to programmatically REQUEST and RECIEVE data
+To programmatically request and receive data, you can use the provided client and server code.
+The server code listens for connections and sends the requested data, while the client code connects to the server, sends a request, and receives the data.

+Here's a breakdown of the steps:

+1) Run the server code on a server machine. (open the terminal and type "python3 server.py")
+2) Run the client code on a client machine. (open the terminal and type "python3 client.py")
+- The client will display a menu of store lists and prompt the user to choose a list.
+3) Type in your choice from the menu.
+- The client will send the user's choice to the server.
+- The server will receive the request, retrieve the corresponding list of items and prices, and send the data back to the client.
+- The client will receive the JSON data from the server, convert it to a dictionary, and print the items and prices.

 # Unified Modeling Language (UML) Sequence Diagram: